 The Phillips curve has been used to predict both inflation and wage growth.
 Some aspects of price inflation, like energy prices, are largely determined by global factors that are not tightly related to labor market tightness in the United States.
 As a result, it is more useful to use labor market slack to predict core inflation, which excludes the relatively volatile and more internationally determined food and energy categories, rather than overall inflation.
 Additionally, these international concerns are likely less of a concern when using measures of domestic labor market slack to predict measures of domestic labor market performance, such as nominal wage growth, real wage growth, or the degree to which real wage growth exceeds productivity growth (i.e., real unit labor costs).

 These different metrics of the consequences of labor market tightness are relatively noisy and often have behaved very differently from each other over the last 20 years as shown in figure 2.

 Assessing these different metrics in two prediction models

 We assess the different predictors in two different Phillips curve models.
 The first is a traditional Phillips curve that relates current measures of slack to changes in prices or wages over the next year.
 This model gives rise to a permanent tradeoff between unemployment (or other measures of slack) and inflation (or other measures of the consequences of slack).
 This may be most appropriate when inflation expectations are very stable.
-The second is an autoregressive Phillips curve that effectively treats inflation or wage growth expectations as varying over time.
+The second is an autoregressive Phillips curve, with the lagged term serving as a proxy for time-varying inflation or wage growth expectations.
 The equations for these two are:

 We estimate these models using measures of slack from 2001, the first year all four measures of slack are available, through 2019 for wage growth and inflation.
 Our sample deliberately ends before the pandemic.